Skip to main content

 Connect to the instance and OpenAI

 The API key can be provided to Weaviate as an environment variable, or in the HTTP header with every request.
-Here, we will add it to the Weaviate client at instantiation as shown below.
-The client will then send the key as a part of the HTTP request header with every request.
+This example adds the key to the client.
+The client sends the key with every request as a part of the HTTP request header.

 import weaviate